swolodkin-dev/Windows-Local-ML/README.md

 ## Download and Extract the Jupyter Notebook from the Course
 If you've completed this course, you can get your completed Jupyter Notebook from [Basic Image Classification with Tensorflow Resources](https://www.coursera.org/learn/tensorflow-beginner-basic-image-classification/resources/GkBBf).

-You should download the TensorFlow2 notebook: "Notebook_Complete_TF2" (Just click on it and save it to a directory on your drive).
+You should download the TensorFlow2 notebook: `Notebook_Complete_TF2` (Just click on it and save it to a directory on your drive).

 > [!IMPORTANT]
 > Make sure you save the file with the above filename exactly, it will add the .zip extension

 Extract the contents of this zip arcive in the directory on your local disk where you will keep everything related to this notebook.
-For the purposes of this example, I created a directory called "Local ML" on my disk.
+For the purposes of this example, I created a directory called `Local ML` on my disk.

 # Python Environment Preparation
 We must first download and install this specific Python version: